Kitware/iMSTK/CONTRIBUTING.md

 ### Editing previous commits

 While implementing your topic that would be holding multiple commits, you might end up making changes which should be coupled with or which revert changes from previous commits.
-The same thing can happen when your merge request has been reviewed and you need to make changes that should be applied in existing commit.
+The same can happen when your merge request has been reviewed and you need to make changes that should be applied in an existing commit.

 It is possible to change previous commits in order to keep your topic clean and make the reviewing process easier, a couple options are listed below.